FormalLanguageConstrainedPathQuerying/CFPQ_Data/docs/tutorial.rst

 Benchmarks
 ----------

-You can download one of the prepared benchmarks that contains graphs, queries, other input data, and results for a particular formal-language-constrained path querying problem.
+In addition, one of the prepared benchmarks that contains graphs, queries, other input data, and results for a particular formal-language-constrained path querying problem can be downloaded.

 Currently, we provide the following benchmarks documented on the :ref:`benchmarks` page: